 The original location of the physical collection, part of which is shown in this photo, was immediately adjacent to the front entrance to the Library.
 The following sculptures are identifiable: (rear cabinet section, left) Minnehaha, one of the small floral baskets, Beatrice, Columbia; (rear cabinet section, right) Windflower, Christmas Rose, Pansy (?), one of the pair of Blue Headed Vireo with Lilac, Colonial Flower Basket, Dahlia; (front cabinet) Conductors Hands, Eros, Queen Esther, Ophelia, Abigail Adams, Portia, Carousel Goat, Cybele, and Carousel Horse ‘Ticonderoga.’
 The presence of the baskets, Abigail Adams, and Ticonderoga mean that this photograph was taken in 1976 or later.

 This photo shows part of the second level of the Library, where their individually-framed Folio One lithographs hang on the walls.
-It was taken in 2000 by Martin Crabtree, Reference & Literary Librarian at MCCC, whom I sincerely thank for his assistance with my research about the Cybis collection at Mercer.
+It was taken in 2000 by Martin Crabtree, Reference & Literary Librarian at MCCC.

 During the mid-1980s, construction began on a new MCCC Art Gallery in the separate but adjacent Communications Building; the gallery was completed in late 1989.
 The Cybis collection cases were then moved from the Library entrance area to the second floor of the Library, at the library end of a new hallway that connects it to the Art Gallery within the Communications Building.

-At some point during the 1990s, the ‘powers that be’ at MCCC decided that the Cybis collection should not be considered part of the rotating-exhibit Art Gallery because they are part of the college’s permanent holdings rather than being a rotating exhibit.
+At some point during the 1990s, the ‘powers that be’ at MCCC decided that the Cybis collection should not be considered part of the Art Gallery, because they were part of the college’s permanent holdings rather than being a rotating exhibit.
 The Cybis pieces were removed from the hallway area, boxed up, and put into storage in a back room inside the Communications Building, which is where they have remained ever since.
 There are no plans to return the Cybis collection to public display.